 from coremltools.converters.mil.frontend.tensorflow.tf_op_registry import _TF_OPS_REGISTRY del _TF_OPS_REGISTRY["Einsum"]

-This translates to the following mathematical expression:
+The above notation translates into the following mathematical expression:

 - Import MIL builder and a decorator: